Bridging Wellness & Fandom

 Competitive Analysis

-What popular self-care apps get right, and what they’re missing
+What the top self-care apps get right & what they’re missing

 These apps are great at behavior design.
 They’ve nailed the habit loop, using gamification, streaks, and rewards to drive engagement.
-But they all miss one ingredient: cultural resonance.
+But they all miss one ingredient: cultural relevance.

 Fabulous app icon